 Series: A Bakeshop Mystery #8

 Publisher: St. Martin's Press

-I voluntarily read an advanced reader copy that was provided to me by the publisher through Netgalley.
+I voluntarily read an advanced reader copy provided to me by the publisher, St. Martin's, through Netgalley.